lilab-bcb/pegasus/scCloud/docs/usage.rst

 * Outputs:

 	output_spreadsheet
 		An excel spreadsheet containing detected markers.
-Each cluster has one tab in the spreadsheet and each tab has three columns, listing markers that are strongly up-regulated, weakly up-regulated and down-regulated.
+Each cluster has one tab in the spreadsheet and each tab has six columns, listing markers that are strongly up-regulated, weakly up-regulated, down-regulated and their associated LightGBM gains.

 * Examples::